star-power-riscv/riscv-resources/README.md

 ### [riscv-sodor](https://github.com/ucb-bar/riscv-sodor)

-`riscv-sodor` is **a set of educational microarchitectures for RISC-V ISA** written in `Chisel`, developed by UC Berkeley.
+riscv-sodor is **a set of educational microarchitectures for RISC-V ISA** written in Chisel, developed by UC Berkeley.
 It provides examples of 1-stage, 2-stage, 3-stage and 5-stage cores, which I think very worth learning.

 ### [PicoRV32](https://github.com/YosysHQ/picorv32)

-`PicoRV32` is a CPU core that implements the RISC-V RV32IMC Instruction Set developed by [Yosys Open SYnthesis Suite group](https://github.com/YosysHQ).
+PicoRV32 is a CPU core that implements the RISC-V RV32IMC Instruction Set developed by [Yosys Open SYnthesis Suite group](https://github.com/YosysHQ).
 They have developed many open source EDA tools.
 [Here](https://juejin.cn/post/7372245998897774629) is a brief introduction of the project.